SAYALI-008/EDA-TSLA/README.md

 # EDA-TSLA
-Exploratory Data Analysis of tesla stocks is performed
+Exploratory Data Analysis  is performed on a time series data from yahoo finance, data of tesla stocks